barbs89/donations-api/README.md

 $ curl -X POST http://localhost:8080/profiles/<profileId>/donations -H 'Content-Type: application/json' -d '{ "donorName": "Andrew Smith", "amount": 100, "profileId": "2ad19172-9683-407d-9732-8397d58ddcb2", "currency": "AUD"}'
 ```

-When a successful request is made, you will be able to see the donations made in the `/donations` end point when a page is refreshed.
+After a successful request is submitted you will be able to see the donations made in the `/donations` end point.

+Latest donations will be visible in the browser after the page is refreshed.

-## Run application online
+## Running the application online
 ---
-This repository has been cloned and added to a software development & deployment platform - REPLIT.
-This   and is available to view on [**REPLIT.io**](https://replit.com) for quick access and ease of use.

-You can find the repository at [**@barbs89/raisely-backend-test**](https://replit.com/@barbs89/raisely-backend-test).
+The application has been uploaded to REPLIT and can be accessed using this link - [**@barbs89/raisely-backend-test**](https://replit.com/@barbs89/raisely-backend-test).

-If you wish to test the application, I recommend using the **REPLIT Dev url** below:
+To run the application I recommend using the **REPLIT Dev url** below:
 ```
 https://1a814ae3-193c-46d4-af50-278e8dce4d68-00-a91mzu0ipquc.janeway.replit.dev/
 ```

 ### Making POST requests
 ---
-You can also make `POST` request to the REPLIT Dev URL; just replace the localhost url with the dev url.
+`POST` requests to the application in REPLIT can be made by replacing the localhost url with the dev url as shown in the example below.

 Example `POST` Request to REPLIT Dev URL:
 ```bash